 I would say not to even think about a career in this field without it.
 One of the opportunities today is online training.
 That wasn’t available when I started.
 So for me to see somebody not take advantage of it – they’re limiting themselves.
 The affordable costs make it really easy to invest in yourself.

 Any other thoughts on the benefits of investing in yourself?

 The best person to invest in is yourself and you cannot rely on other people to do it.
-The opportunities that are available to us are not only convenient, but they’re affordable.
+The opportunities that are available to us are not only convenient but affordable.
 You have to do it if you’re going to make a career choice in this industry.